 Notable Locations: Kauai, Maui, Oahu

-Pros: The breathtaking islands of Hawaii are what often come to mind when people think of paradise.
-I’ve already recommended this mountainous marvel for those who want to elope in Hawaii but it functions just as well for a place to get married, if not better.
-Hawaii has the convenience of not needing a passport for those who live in the United States and it’s on most people’s travel list anyway.
-I’ve had conversations with Hawaiian destination wedding photographers who tell me most people attend destination weddings in Hawaii just to roll a bucket list vacation and travel for the wedding into one trip.
-There’s an indefinable quality about the culture that draws people in – I’m not sure whether it’s the spellbinding hula dancing, charming ukulele-playing, or having a lei around your neck, or a combination or all 3.
-Hawaii is one of only two places I’ve ever heard exclusively positive things about on top of being one of the few places I’ve personally been to that ended up being well above my expectations.
+The breathtaking islands of Hawaii are what often come to mind when people think of paradise.
+I’ve recommended this mountainous marvel for those who want to elope in Hawaii but it’s just as great for a wedding destination.
+Right up front, Hawaii has the big convenience of not needing a passport for those who live in the United States.
+Beyond convenience, there’s an indefinable quality about the culture that draws people in.
+Something about the aloha spirit never fails to make an impression on visitors.
+Plus, if you’re interested in a beach wedding, it’s hard to find a better place for one.
 I’d call Hawaii the right fit for your wedding if you love a salty breeze or consider drinking coconut water while swinging in a hammock the perfect afternoon.

-Cons: Not everyone loves what comes with a tropical climate i.e. heat, humidity, and lots of rain.
-Having a Hawaii destination wedding in the wrong time of the year can almost guarantee rain on your wedding day so you’re the kind of person who wants an outdoor venue, make sure to plan accordingly.
-Additionally, Hawaii, although a part of the US, is in the middle of the Pacific Ocean and presents a few difficulties to travel to.
-It doesn’t have the language barrier the same way that a place like Italy does but that obstacle being removed comes with a financial catch.
-Because of the desirability as a wedding destination, venues and other vendors can charge an arm and a leg and completely get away with it.
+Everyone loves a tropical climate but it’s not the best for weddings.
+For much of the year, a wedding in Hawaii means heat, humidity, and lots of rain.
+Having a Hawaii destination wedding at the wrong time of the year can almost guarantee rain on your wedding day.
+Not only that but from June-November it’s hurricane season and Hawaii is under threat every year.
+If you’re the kind of person who wants an outdoor venue, make sure you find a Hawaii wedding photographer who plans accordingly, something everyone should look for in a destination wedding photographer.
+Additionally, because of the desirability as a wedding destination, vendors often charge an arm and a leg.
 In the end, the weather can be navigated around and a wedding is going to be expensive no matter what so don’t let these cons steer you away from a Hawaii destination wedding.

 Mexico Destination Wedding